datacarpentry/image-processing/episodes/08-connected-components.md

 - "Learn about pixel connectivity."
 - "Learn how Connected Component Analysis (CCA) works."
 - "Use CCA to produce an image that highlights every object in a different colour."
-- "Characterize each object with numbers that describe its appearance."
+- "Characterise each object with numbers that describe its appearance."
 keypoints:
 - "We can use `skimage.measure.label` to find and label connected objects in an image."
 - "We can use `skimage.measure.regionprops` to measure properties of labeled objects."